SSWConsulting/SSW.Rules.Content/rules/practice-makes-perfect/rule.md

 Tip: PowerPoint’s "Rehearse with Coach" will track these types of unwanted words.
 :::

-5. practice to reduce the repetitions and non-value adding words
+5. Practice by cutting out unnecessary repetition and filler words

 ### PowerPoint's "Rehearse with Coach"